 Auburn is a very small city located in the state of Nebraska.
-With a population of 3,382 people and just one neighborhood, Auburn is the 43rd largest community in Nebraska.
-Auburn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 3,339 people and just one neighborhood, Auburn is the 43rd largest community in Nebraska.
+Much of the housing stock in Auburn was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Auburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Auburn is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Auburn who work in office and administrative support (12.95%), management occupations (10.24%) and sales jobs (8.33%).

 Setting & Lifestyle

 Compared to the rest of the country, citizens of Auburn spend much less time in their cars: on average, their commute to work is only 17.85 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Auburn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.